Careers advisers provide information, advice and guidance to help people make realistic choices about their education, training and work

 There are opportunities with some employers for part-time, temporary or fixed-term work, job-sharing and flexitime.
 Career breaks are possible as long as you keep up to date with developments in the sector.

 What to expect

-- You may work in a variety of locations including schools, colleges, community centres, jobcentres, libraries, and housing associations.
+- You may work in a variety of locations including schools, colleges, community centres, jobcentres, libraries and housing associations.

-You will need to show:
+You will need to have:

-- a high level of communication and listening skills
+- excellent communication and listening skills

 - flexibility and adaptability

-- an empathetic, non-judgmental and ethical approach
+- an empathetic and non-judgemental approach to work

 - the ability to work individually or as part of a team